 Increase to 4V and get 880Hz.

-At the 5V mark, you would expect to so 1760Hz.
-With the Bermuda VCO, don’t be surprised if you start to fall a little flat here.
-Right around the 1.5 – 2kHz range, the bermuda starts to fall flat no matter what.
-Don’t undo all your good calibrating work you’ve done so far.
-This is a limitation of the simple Bermuda circuit.
-With other VCOs, this might be a good point to start adjusting any “high frequency compensation” trimmers that are included.
+At the 5V mark, you would expect to see 1760Hz.
+With the Bermuda and Paradox VCO, don't be surprised if you start to fall a little flat here.
+Right around the 1.5 - 2kHz range, the bermuda starts to fall flat no matter what.
+Don't undo all the good calibrating work you've done so far.
+This is a limitation of their simple circuitry.
+With other VCOs, this might be a good point to start adjusting any "high frequency compensation" trimmers that are included.
 The Mino VCO has high frequency compensation built in and no adjustment is necessary.

-How’d that go?
+How'd that go?
 Is there a mistake in this guide?
-Still something you’re unsure about?
-Send me and email and let me know.
+Still something you're unsure about?
+Send me an email and let me know.